Fentanyl Overdose & Dangers

 What to Do if Someone Overdoses on Fentanyl

-If you witness an opioid overdose, you should immediately call 911 and administer naloxone—an over the counter medication that can reverse opioid overdose— to the person experiencing a fentanyl overdose.4,6 Due to the high potency of fentanyl, multiple doses of naloxone, spaced 2 to 3 minutes apart may be needed.2,7
+- Administer Narcan (naloxone) if it is available.
+Due to the high potency of fentanyl, multiple doses of naloxone, spaced 2 to 3 minutes apart may be needed.2,7

-Naloxone is available in Nevada without a prescription.
-Nevada’s Good Samaritan Drug Overdose Act also provides legal protection for minor drug offenses to individuals who act to help someone in an overdose situation, for example by administering naloxone.8,9 This means that if you’ve been using drugs with someone and they overdose or you have small amounts of drugs or paraphernalia on you, you do not have to fear arrest for calling 911 while staying with the individual who overdosed.8
+Nevada’s Good Samaritan Drug Overdose Act also provides legal protection for minor drug offenses to individuals who act to help someone in an overdose situation, for example by administering naloxone.10,11 This means that if you’ve been using drugs with someone and they overdose or you have small amounts of drugs or paraphernalia on you, you do not have to fear arrest for calling 911 while staying with the individual who overdosed.10

 Illicitly Manufactured Fentanyl